 Parag Khanna is Founder and Managing Partner of FutureMap, a data and scenario-based strategic advisory firm.
 Parag’s newest book is “The Future is Asian: Commerce, Conflict & Culture in the 21st Century” (2019).
-He is author of a trilogy of books on the future of world order beginning with “The Second World: Empires and Influence in the New Global Order” (2008), and followed by “How to Run the World: Charting a Course to the Next Renaissance” (2011) and “Connectography: Mapping the Future of Global Civilization” (2016).
+He is author of a trilogy of books on the future of world order beginning with “” (2008), and followed by “How to Run the World: Charting a Course to the Next Renaissance” (2011) and “Connectography: Mapping the Future of Global Civilization” (2016).
 He holds a PhD from the London School of Economics.

 Young China Watchers (YCW): Building on your recently published book, “The Future is Asian,” can you briefly explain what constitutes ‘Asia’ and how you arrived at that definition?